coispers/Mosuela-SRCODE/README.md

 # Class Activity (CLASSES)

-This has linked list implementations with class
+This has linked list implementations with class with proper error handling.